-While there are more sights around Lake Thun, Lake Brienz is still my favorite.
-With cute towns on its shores, an interesting color, waterfalls, and more, it is a place that should be on any Switzerland itinerary (if you are curious what to do around Lake Thun, read my post here).
+While there are more sights around Lake Thun (another lake just “around the corner”), Lake Brienz is still my favorite.
+With its interesting color, cute towns on its shores, waterfalls, and more, Lake Brienz is a place that should be on any Switzerland itinerary.

 So, before talking about the best activities around Lake Brienz, here are a few tips.

 Until the 10th century, Lake Thun and Lake Brienz were one lake.
-After the separation, each became its own beauty, and while I wonder what it once looked like, I appreciate having two jaw-dropping lakes.
+After the separation, each became its beauty!
+While I wonder what it once looked like, I appreciate having two jaw-dropping lakes.

 It wears its best color when the sun shines – its turquoise color makes this lake one of the prettiest ever.
-And with about 30 kilometers of shoreline, there are several cute villages and towns nearby that offer fun activities to do.
+With about 30 kilometers of shoreline, there are several cute villages and towns nearby that offer fun activities to do.

 Where to Stay in Lake Brienz

-If you stay in an official accommodation in Interlaken or in the area, you will get the Interlaken Guest Card that gives you discounts on certain activities.
-You can also use public transportation in Interlaken and its surroundings for free (usage is limited though).
+If you stay in an official accommodation in Interlaken or the area, you will get the Interlaken Guest Card that gives you discounts on certain activities.
+You can also use public transportation in Interlaken and its surroundings for free.

-Personally, I prefer staying in the area around Lake Thun a bit more.
-But Interlaken is a great place to stay, it is central, busy and you get to many attractions easily.
+Interlaken is a great place to stay.
+It is centrally located and you get to many attractions easily.

-If you stay around Lake Brienz my tip is the Grandhotel Giessbach (it is closed ruing the winter time, but if it is open it is just something totally unique and my personal top tip for two or three nights).
+If you stay around Lake Brienz, my tip is the Grandhotel Giessbach.
+It is closed ruing the wintertime, but if it is open, it is just something unique, and my top tip for two or three nights.

-Most people prefer staying in Interlaken though and you can make it your base and then easily explore Lake Brienz and surroundings.
+Most people prefer staying directly in Interlaken, though, and you can make it your base and then easily explore Lake Brienz and its surroundings.

-Luxury hotels in Lake Brienz: Besides the above-mentioned hotel, Victoria Jungfrau is a popular luxury hotel right in the heart of Interlaken.
+➡️ Luxury hotels in Lake Brienz: Besides the above-mentioned hotel, Victoria Jungfrau Grand Hotel & Spa is a popular luxury hotel right in the heart of Interlaken.
 Click here to get the best deals and find out more.